stormgbs/cron-rs/README.md

 `00 */2 1-8,11 * * *`

 ### Make A Scheduler
-Scheduler is a cron time shceduler.
+Scheduler is a cron time scheduler.

 `
     let sch = Scheduler::new("*/2 1-8,11 * * *").unwrap();